emschu/oerc/README.md

 There is a basic sample how to setup and use Apache Solr with MariaDB and the collected program entry data.

-Have a look at `tools/solr` directory and customize `tools/solr/setup_with_mariadb.sh` and `data-config.xml` for your needs.
+Have a look at `tools/solr` directory and customise. `tools/solr/setup_with_mariadb.sh` and `data-config.xml` for your needs.
 Please share improvements.

 ## Container environment

-OER Collector + Server can be used with docker-compose by following this [guide](https://github.com/emschu/oer-collector/tree/master/tools/docker).
-A`docker-compose.yml` is contained in release packages and can be found in `tools/docker` directory (of this repository).
+OER Collector + Server can be used with *docker-compose* by following this [guide](https://github.com/emschu/oer-collector/tree/master/tools/docker).
+A `docker-compose.yml` is contained in release packages and can be found in `tools/docker` directory (of this repository).

 Images: MariaDB, Squid Proxy, OER Collector, OER Server.